rafantinel/cookway-app/README.md

 ### Cities and States API (IBGE)

 This API from IBGE generates a .json response to find all the states from Brazil and their cities.
-With  JQuery's getJSON function, a dynamic search from can be easily created using this API.
+With  JQuery's getJSON function, a dynamic search form can be easily created using this API.

 More about the API on: https://servicodados.ibge.gov.br/api/docs/localidades